smogelmose/smogelmose.github.io/_portfolio/portfolio-VIMS-2.md

 collection: portfolio
 ---

-This project's objective was to establish a reliable, scalable framework for studying visually induced motion sickness (VIMS) in virtual-reality.
-We developed a VR application that combines off-centre rotation, horizontal oscillation, and spatialized audio to amplify sensory conflict and quantifying symptoms via integrated subjective questionnaires and biometric measures.
-The project was done in collaboration with the Copenhagen Hearing and Balance Centre, Rigshospitalet and ME-Lab - CREATE, AAU.
+This follow-up study extends the VR VIMS-induction application by adding off-center rotation, vertical oscillation, and spatialized audio to intensify sensory conflict.
+With 30 participants, the enhanced system showed stronger cybersickness induction (MSSS scores from 0.3 to 2.3) and demonstrated that electrodermal activity (EDA) correlates positively with subjective discomfort, supporting EDA as a physiological marker for early cybersickness detection.The project was done in collaboration with the Copenhagen Hearing and Balance Centre, Rigshospitalet and ME-Lab - CREATE, AAU.

+---